-Confers supports a range of consultation and feedback activities to help you ensure you engage, consult and involve your different stakeholders at key stages of any project.
+Confers supports a range of consultation and feedback activities to suit the stage of your project and the type of consultee.

 Organise interactive ideas & feedback workshops in order to crowdsource the best ideas from your team to help shape a winning bid.